Board of Directors

 Co-Founder and Executive Chair

-Career Interests: Dr. Moya is interested in stroke prevention and treatment among underserved communities, telemedicine to facilitate neurology education, referrals, diagnostics, and treatment, and Asian Pacific Islander immigrant health disparities.
-He will be working as a full-time neurologist at the LA Department of Health Services in July 2020.
+Career Interests: Dr. Moya is interested in stroke prevention and treatment among under-resourced communities, telemedicine to facilitate neurology care and referrals, and Asian Pacific Islander immigrant health disparities.

 Research Interests: Dr. Moya is interested in using qualitative research methods to understand stroke and health disparities.
 He uses research as a means of advocating for the disaggregation of data among Asian subgroups.
-He would also like to focus on how to use telemedicine as a platform to increase neurology care for immigrant, non-English speaking patients.
+He also focuses on telemedicine as a platform to increase neurology care for immigrant, non-English speaking patients.

 Angelico Razon, MD, MPH, MSHP